 - New members to the program attend a mandatory intake on a specified date.

-Allstars in Frisco typically runs on Saturdays from 10-12pm (K-5th members only) The teen members join the Saturday afternoon Denton group and transportation can be provided.
+Allstars in Frisco typically runs on Saturdays from 10-12pm (K-5t) The teen members join the Denton teen group and transportation can be provided.

 Typically Allstars runs 5 times a year: late Aug-end of Oct, Nov-end of Jan, Feb-end of March, April-May, and June-Aug.